joaomelo/auth-mech/README.md

 This is cool and probably everything you will ever need.
 So we can end this chat right now.
 Best of luck 😄.

-But if you are still here... the first thing that caught my attention was the need to deal with the fact that the callback take some time to execute.
-Based on configuration and cached data, firebase will probably check if the user is already signed in.
+But if you are still here... the first thing that caught my attention was the need to deal with the fact that the callback takes some time to execute.
+Based on the configuration and cached data, firebase will probably check if the user is already signed in.
 It will decide that first and just then, trigger the auth state change and run your registered callback.

 The consequence is that you need to do something for your user during this time of unsolved status.
 Maybe run a spinner or show a "solving user message".
 A common approach to solve this would be to use a boolean variable: